top of page

 Projects

-This is where I share projects that I am currently working on or have completed.
 I want to share the good, the bad and the ugly - what went right, what went wrong and the types of clay and glazes used.
-It will be close to a chronological order of my journey to learn all things clay.
+It will be close to a chronological order of my journey to learn about all things 'clay'.

 20251108_155318.jpg